confluentinc/cp-helm-charts/README.md

 ## Environment Preparation

-You will need a Kubernetes cluster that has Helm configured.
+You need a Kubernetes cluster that has Helm configured.

 ### Tested Software